webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 WebdriverIO Sauce Service
 =========================

-> WebdriverIO service that provides a better integration into Sauce Labs.
+WebdriverIO service that provides a better integration into Sauce Labs.
 This service can be used for:

+- the Sauce Labs Virtual Machine Cloud (Desktop Web/Emulator/Simulator)
-- the Sauce Labs virtual machine cloud (desktop web and emu/simulators) and can update the job metadata ('name'*, 'passed', 'tags', 'public', 'build', 'custom-data') and runs Sauce Connect if desired.
+- the Sauce Labs Real Device cloud (iOS and Android)

+It can update the job metadata ('name'*, 'passed', 'tags', 'public', 'build', 'custom-data') and runs Sauce Connect if desired.
-- the Sauce Labs Real Device cloud (iOS and Android) and can **ONLY** update the job status to passed / failed

 What else will this service do for you: